rebryant/pkc-artifact/README.md

 There are two ways to obtain d4v2:

 1. Use the provided executable.
-This artifact includes a statically linked executable compiled for 64-bit Linux.
+This artifact includes a statically linked executable compiled for 64-bit Ubuntu Linux.
 This should run without any special installation steps on a compatible Linux machine, including the TACAS 23 virtual machine.

 2. Download and compile the code from github: